-The third Grand Slam of the season is on the horizon as the UK grass court swing takes a full hold of the calendar and the world’s best seek glory at SW19.
-Here are our top Wimbledon betting tips.
+The third Grand Slam of the season is on the horizon as the UK grass-court swing takes full hold of the calendar and the world’s best seek glory at SW19.
+Here are our top Wimbledon betting tips, predictions and odds.

 Wimbledon adopts the same format as the French Open, the Australian Open and the US Open.
 Once the qualifying rounds are completed, 128 players make up both the male and female main draws – with matches taking place over a 2 week period.

 Wimbledon has always been staged at the All England Club and developments at the venue have been made on a regular basis in an attempt to bring it into the 21st Century.
 The 2019 edition of the tournament will see the introduction of a roof on Number 1 Court to go with the roof on Centre Court – to ensure the notoriously inclement doesn’t hamper the schedule too much.
 In addition, Wimbledon is the only one of the four Grand Slams to have a rest day – on the middle Sunday – a tradition that continues to be held up unless the weather deems otherwise.